Rashid-Ahmed/Dialogue-Classification/checkpoints/readme.md

 Due to policy reasons, i cannot share the model checkpoints.
-Change the device parameter to cuda and train the checkpoints by running training.py
+You can however train your own checkpoints.
+Go to config.ini check device to cuda and use your own hyperparameters, instead of the dummy ones.
+You can then run training.py to generate checkpoints.